 Budgeting.
 You can use the free version as a budgeting tool to track your cash flow and spending patterns.
 You can also analyze your spending categories and individual transactions.
 You’ll get monthly summaries, helping you to know exactly where your money is going.
 However, if you’re looking primarily for budgeting software, you probably won’t use Empower.
 For example, while the platform provides alerts of upcoming bills, it does not provide a bill payment function.
 You will have to continue to pay your bills directly from your bank accounts.

 Cash Flow Analyzer.
+Knowing how much money you bring in and spend each month can help you make better spending decisions.
 The Cash Flow Analyzer tool creates a budget for you.
 Once set up, it tracks your income and expenses from the different financial accounts you’ve linked to the platform.
 You can then set financial goals, like preparing for retirement or paying off debt.
 The analyzer will help you develop strategies to reach your goals.

-Despite the Empower Financial Dashboard’s limits on the budgeting side, it’s an excellent service when it comes to investment management.
+Despite the Empower Personal Dashboard’s limits on the budgeting side, it’s an excellent service when it comes to investment management.
 It offers the following investment tools:

 401(k) Analyzer.
 Millions of people participate in employer-sponsored retirement plans.
-But few are aware of the investment fees that are hidden in those plans.
+But, few are aware of the investment fees that are hidden in those plans.
 The analyzer will show you exactly what each fund in your plan is costing you.
-It will then suggest alternative allocations into lower-cost funds.
+It will then suggest alternative allocations for lower-cost funds.

 Retirement Planner.
-The planner uses a series of what-if scenarios, to help you determine if you’re on track with your retirement goals.
+Keep track of your retirement savings and see if you’re on target to reach your retirement goals.
+The planner uses a series of what-if scenarios, to help you determine if you’re on track.
 You can adjust for changes in your situation, such as a job or career change, the birth of a child, or even saving for college.
 It takes into account outside factors that can have an impact on retirement.

 See also: Review of Empower’s Retirement Planner